 Want to tell a Balmain bug from a Moreton Bay bug, know why shellfish turns red when cooked, discover how to devein a prawn without splitting it down the back or learn the best way to store live clams?
 The Sydney Seafood School Cookbook is your one-stop reference for all Australian seafood.

-Since the School’s opening in 1989, every leading Sydney chef, and many from interstate, has taught here.
-Roberta Muir, who’s managed the School for over 20 years, has collected her favourite seafood recipes - covering a wide range of species, cooking styles and cuisines - from Neil Perry, Matt Moran, David Thompson, Tetsuya Wakuda, Guillaume Brahimi, Shannon Bennett, Kylie Kwong, Mark Best, Dan Hong, Frank Camorra, Cheong Liew, Stephen Hodges and over 30 other chefs.
+Since the School’s opening in 1989, we've welcomed leading Sydney chefs, and many from interstate, to teach here.
+This book collects our favourite seafood recipes - covering a wide range of species, cooking styles and cuisines - from Neil Perry, Matt Moran, David Thompson, Tetsuya Wakuda, Guillaume Brahimi, Shannon Bennett, Kylie Kwong, Mark Best, Dan Hong, Frank Camorra, Cheong Liew, Stephen Hodges and over 30 other chefs.

 Now in its seventh printing, the Sydney Seafood School Cookbook was the first comprehensive book to include information on all the major Australian seafood species.